-I have had a wonderful year of getting to know these kids.
-They are one bright group of diverse learners!
+I had a wonderful year of getting to know these kids.
+They were one bright group of diverse learners!
+Here is what happened:

-So when I began my mindful learning and personal awareness teaching with them as part of their social and emotional learning this year, I was very pleased with how they responded.
+I began my mindful learning and personal awareness teaching with them as part of their social and emotional learning this year and I was very pleased with how they responded.
 That’s not to say that they are perfect but they have learned a lot and we practice this daily.
 Until…..

 When I returned, I could feel the VIBE in the room.
 It was very energetic and the kids were NOT listening.
 It seems they were running their own show again like they did at the beginning of the year.